Best AI Marketing Tools 2026: 15 Tools Tested

 Nest Content AI article generation platform

 Full disclosure: I built this one.
 Nest Content takes the manual work out of AI content creation by running a full research pipeline before writing.
-It pulls keyword data, analyzes the top-ranking pages, identifies content gaps, and builds a research-backed outline.
+It pulls keyword data, analyses the top-ranking pages, identifies content gaps, and builds a research-backed outline.
 Then it writes each section individually using that research context.

 What works: The pipeline approach means every article is informed by real SERP data and competitor analysis, not just a prompt.
 You get structured, SEO-ready content that targets the right topics at the right depth.
 The platform also supports freelancer workflows, so you can generate AI drafts and hand them to editors for polishing.

 Where it falls short: It is purpose-built for long-form SEO content.
 You would not use it for ad copy, social posts, or email sequences.
-If you need a general-purpose marketing AI, look at ChatGPT or Jasper instead.
+If you need a general-purpose marketing AI, look at ChatGPT or Claude instead.

 Pricing: From $29/month for individual users.